eytyet/ProgressMaskView/README.md

 maskView = nil
 ```

-If uninstall is fase, Progress Mask view remains.
-You can reuse it.
+If uninstall is false, The Progress Mask View become hidden but remains in the view hierarchy.
+You can reuse it by calling `show(in:)` method.

 ## License
 MIT License